kaz-utashiro/greple/README.md

     value.

-    If the option **--need=0** is specified and no pattern was found, entier data is printed.
+    If the option **--need=0** is specified and no pattern was found, entire data is printed.
 This is true even for required pattern.

 - **--matchcount**=_min_\[,_max_\], **--mc**=_min_\[,_max_\]